wp-plugins/zedity/readme.txt

 A: Absolutely yes.
 Just keep in mind that if you add many big images, then the content may end up being slower to load (just like it happens in any web-site).

 **Q: Can I see any live content created with Zedity?**
 A: Sure.
-For example, in our WordPress Zedity Blog, the "[See it with your eyes](http://zedity.com/blog/introducing-zedity/)" section was easily created with the Zedity Plugin for WordPress.
+We happen to report some live examples on the [Zedity Facebook page](https://www.facebook.com/Zedity).
+Yet, in our WordPress Zedity Blog, the "[See it with your eyes](http://zedity.com/blog/introducing-zedity/)" section was easily created with the Zedity Plugin for WordPress.

 **Q: Is there a Premium version  of Zedity Plugin for WordPress?**
 A: Yes, it is currently under development and will be available soon.
 You can find the features it will include and subscribe to get notified as soon as the [Premium Version](http://zedity.com/plugin/wp) will be ready.